AlanVogel/GpsVt/README.md

 - Be sure that your SQL Server is open and that you have already created your database
-- Open the appsettings.json file and sets the next line ``"DefaultConnection": <your string goes here>``
+- Open the appsettings.json file and set properly the next line ``"DefaultConnection": <your string goes here>``
-- Inside Visual Studio open Package Manager Console and then run the next commands:
+- Inside the Visual Studio open the Package Manager Console and then run the next commands:
   - ```sh
     Add-Migration InitialCreate
     ```
   - ```sh
     Update-Database
     ```
-- If everything went successful then in the powershell run the next command:
+- If everything went successful then open the powershell and run:
    - ```sh
      dotnet run seeddata
      ```